WARNING: Minimal effort is an advanced concept and may not be easily understood by those new to slowing down.

-Misdirected effort is wasteful.
-A beginning swimmer splashes about achieving little.
-But with time and practice, that same swimmer can achieve minimal effort as she glides through the water with ease.
+Consider this, a beginning swimmer expends lots of effort splashing about and achieving little.
+But once on the slow path to not much and with luck, time, and practice, that same swimmer can achieve minimal effort as she glides through the water with ease.

 The Institute’s slow-down-one-step-at-a-time position has caused some people to get the wrong end of the stick.

 Minimal effort is a practical slow skill.
 The problem is, at first, it takes more time and effort to create a minimal-effort habit.